vingerha/meteofrance2/README.md

 Copy from HA Meteo France, aiming to improve the integration

 Installation: use HACS and add this as a custom rep.

-No further doc or support as this repository is meant to be temporary awaiting a fix in the HA core integration
+**No further support or documentation** is provided as this repository is meant to be temporary awaiting a fix in the HA core integration